Although I travel to Playa del Carmen often and stay a few weeks at a time, none of my family has ever been.

 Other people must agree because she’s expanded to Playa del Carmen and now has staff.
 I booked the tour for my mother’s second day in Playa del Carmen.

-I like taking food tours right away because it helps orient you in the city and I like to monopolize the guide’s time by asking for more suggestions on where to eat.
+I like taking food tours right away because it helps orient you in the city and I like to monopolize the guide’s time by asking for more suggestions on where to eat and find the best chocobananos.

 Xantal was an amazing guide and took us to four places I love and recommend and two I did not know about.
 You could go to all of these places on your own but Xantal knows the backstory for each place, how things are made and points out little things you wouldn’t notice.

-We also went to one of the best markets for local ingredients where Xantal shared the different kinds of dried peppers and other local fruit and vegetables.
+We also went to one of the best markets for local ingredients where Xantal shared the different kinds of dried peppers and other local tropical fruits and vegetables.

 It was a great way for my mother to become comfortable walking outside the main tourist zone of the city and try some traditional dishes.
 She loved it so much she was sad my aunt wasn’t there for it.